pyglet/pyglet/doc/programming_guide/media.rst

 * It can usually be installed through your distro's package manager.
 * It may already be installed as a dependency of other packages.
-* It lacks the limitations of the :ref:`guide-pulseaudio` driver.
+* It lacks the limitations of the :ref:`guide-audio-driver-pulseaudio` driver.

 The commands below should install OpenAL on the most common Linux
 distros: